Edouard Béliard (1832-1912)

 Most works are not dated.
 I assume most works made in the region of Pontoise are made between 1860-1876 and most works made in the region of Étampes are made between 1876-1912.
 This is very questionable, because a work made in the region of Pontoise is dated 1910 and it is known that before Béliard moved in 1876 to Étampes he often dwelled there with his grandfather.
 But I hope my dating gives a rough indication.

 In the subscriptions you’ll also find suggestions when the work possibly was exhibited at the ‘impressionist’ Expositions of 1874 + 1876 or at the Salon and if it was in the posthumous catalogue of 1913.
 For an account (references, info, locations on Google-maps and discussion) see here.
 My main sources are Moffett (=R2) and the Salon database (iR1).
+For other sources see at the bottom of the main page about Edouard Béliard.
 Often the indentification of a painting is ‘uncertain’.
 Sometimes to ‘compare’ another picture is given that is (probably) similar to the painting that was exhibited.
 For explanation of the subscriptions, see here.